Sponsored

 Highlights

-• The posthumous memoir of the Rev. James Lawson Jr.--peer of Dr. Martin Luther King Jr., mentor to Congressman John Lewis and the Freedom Riders, and lifelong proponent of nonviolent resistance as a powerful method for changing the world.
+- The posthumous memoir of Rev. James Lawson Jr., peer of Dr. Martin Luther King Jr., mentor to Congressman John Lewis and the Freedom Riders, and the principal architect of a nonviolent resistance movement that changed the world.

 Description